 When the Company has transferred its rights to receive cash flows from an asset or has entered into a pass-through arrangement, it evaluates if and do what extent it has retained the risks and rewards of ownership.
-When it has neither transferred, nor retained substantially all of the risks and rewards of the asset, the Company continues to recognise the transferred asset to the extent of the Company's continuing involvement.
-In that case, the Company also recognises an associated liability.
+When it has neither transferred, nor retained substantially all of the risks and rewards of the asset, the Company continues to recognise the transferred asset to the extent of the asset, the Company continues to recognise the Company also recognises an associated liability.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations that the Company has retained.